Vaccination and fever

 What about fever and vaccines?

 Although a mild infection or even an elevation in temperature is not a contraindication to vaccination, professional sources state that it is recommended a child should be free from fever and healthy for at least one week before a vaccination.
 If there are people with infectious diseases in the child’s surroundings and an infection might be lurking in him as well, it is best to wait a couple of days for the situation to clear up.

 After the vaccination

 In approximately half of all cases, children respond to vaccines with an elevated temperature or fever.
-This is a natural reaction indicating that the child is producing antibodies against the pathogens.
+This is a natural reaction indicating that the child is producing antibodies against the pathogens that are included in the vaccine.

 According to some scientific studies it seems to be more immunologically beneficial if we do not routinely administer antipyretic or analgesic drugs.
 Anti-fever and anti-pain agents reduce the production of immunological antibodies.
 Thus, the immune response that the vaccine wishes to achieve is reduced (138,139,140,141,151).
 Other studies contradict this somewhat (142,143).

-The results also depend on the vaccine used, how old the children who have been vaccinated were, how many times they have been vaccinated and when antipyretic drugs are used, and which ones.
+The results also depend on the vaccine used, the age of the children being vaccinated, how many times the children have been previously vaccinated, when antipyretic drugs are used in relation to vaccine administration, and which antipyretic medications were given.

-In the case of very high fever and injection site swelling, redness (local inflammation), analgesic agents may be considered (140,144).
+In the case of very high fever and swelling or redness (local inflammation) at the injection site, analgesic agents may be considered (140,144).